oknk/presskit/index.md

   The musical composition design approach is one that encourages exploration and education.
 By tying visual interface components to their synthesis counterparts, a composer who is unfamiliar with synthesizer or musical concepts are encouraged to experiment and create sounds freely.
 Creatures appear to swim under a microscope, both representing an exploration of the unseen and unknown, and a discovery of new sounds and tones.
 The online browser encourages users to browse what other people have made, and share their own creations.
 If a user starts a composition from an existing session, the family tree is maintained so you can always trace back up the tree to the parent session."

 features:
-  - "Fully featured polyphonic synthesis engine"
+  - "Fully featured polyphonic synthesis module with support of up to 5 note polyphony per voice"
   - "Dynamic spatial mixer and stereo-panning engine"
+  - "A true multitouch experience, up to 11 simultaneous touch points supported."
-  - "Unique creature physics and swim behaviors &mdash; swim patterns are based on creature voice parameters"
+  - "Unique creature physics and swim behaviors — swim patterns are based on creature voice parameters"
   - "Up to 10 creatures can be heard simultaneously"
-  - "Precision sample-based clock"
+  - "Precision, sample-based clock"
-  - "Professional-level audio features and effects including state-variable filter, delay, and more"
+  - "Warm compressor on the master channel."
-  - "Intuitive visual editing features, including 16x16 sequencer matrix with scale, octave, transpose, swing, envelopes, and more"
+  - "Intuitive visual editing features, including 16x16 sequencer matrix with scale, octave, envelopes, and more."
-  - "5 creature types included, each featuring a different oscillator waveform"
+  - "5 creature/waveform types included, each featuring a different oscillator shape"
-  - "Social sharing features &mdash; Share your creations with your friends!"
+  - "Social sharing features — Share your creations with your friends!"
-  - "Parent Links are maintained &mdash; trace back the history of a composition"
+  - "Parent Links are maintained — Trace back the history of a composition"

+profeatures:
+  - "State-variable filter with hi-pass, band-pass, lo-pass, and notch modes, resonance Q, and attack envelope"
+  - "Swing/Shuffle"
+  - "Portamento/Glide"
+  - "More voice modes in addition to Polyphonic: Monophonic with Sub-Oscillator, and Unison"
+  - "Global transpose"
+  - "Lush delay effect module with feedback and FX-Send"
-  - "MIDI I/O &mdash; Seaquence can talk to external gear!"
+  - "MIDI I/O — Seaquence can send notes to external gear, and supports MIDI clock-sync!"

 trailers:
   - name: Trailer